toko-bifrost/ms-teams-deploy-card/README.md

 3. Before pushing you changes, execute `yarn ncc` to create a build on `dist`.
 4. Do not remove the `dist` repository.
 Ever.
 5. Check the Actions tab for the errors if there are any.

+### Known Issues

+* Avoid naming your secrets with the prefix `GITHUB_` as secrets are being used as environment variables, and they reserved for Github Actions' use only.
+Better stick with `CI_GITHUB_TOKEN`.
+* As this is still in development, always use the working latest version from the `Releases`, as they have more bug fixes and added features.